atdheboshnjaku/ExternalAPIProductsToWoo/README.md

-# External API Products To Woocommerce
+# (In Progress) External API Products To Woocommerce

 External API Products To Woocommerce is a simple plugin that fetches products from the [FakeStoreAPI](https://fakestoreapi.com/) and automatically creates/updates Woocommerce products using the Woocommerce API.